 Don’t be fooled by a bad mood…

 A bad mood can create an exaggerated feeling of dissatisfaction with your job, colleagues, and accomplishments.
-If this happens, identify you’re a negative state and don’t let that lead to errors in judgement.
-Often times, bad moods tend to make you focus on the negative aspects of your life instead of considering all of the good things.
+If this happens, identify a negative state and don’t let that lead to errors in judgement.
+Often, bad moods tend to make you focus on the negative aspects of your life instead of considering all of the good things.
 It’s important in this situation to have a positive attitude, as that’s paramount to overall happiness.

 Tips to control your emotions & change your negative mood into a positive one